 Whether you’re a Buddhist yourself or just want to experience the culture, sites and communities associated with it, Nepal offers countless opportunities to get in touch with the origins and teachings of Buddhism.

-There are numerous spiritual and Buddhist retreats scattered through Nepal in stunning countryside locations, including silent retreats, yoga retreats and Buddhist meditation retreats.
+There are numerous spiritual and Buddhist retreats scattered through Nepal in stunning countryside locations, including silent retreats, yoga retreats, and Buddhist meditation retreats.
 One of our favourites is the Kopan Monastery, where you can live alongside the monks to study Buddhism, learn meditation or simply escape from the modern world for a while.

 Monks at Kopan Monastery